-Dear Chairman Goodlatte and Honorable Committee Members:
+Dear Chairman Leahy and Honorable Committee Members:

-The American Antitrust Institute (AAI) commends the House Committee on the Judiciary for convening a hearing to address Comcast's proposed merger with Time Warner Cable (TWC).
+The American Antitrust Institute (AAI) commends the Senate Judiciary Committee for convening a hearing to address Comcast's proposed merger with Time Warner Cable (TWC).
 The deal would create an entity with a vastly larger footprint - covering over one-third of cable and broadband internet subscribers nationwide - and put control of essential content distribution "pipes" into the hands of a single company.
 Together with Comcast-TWC's enormous content holdings, the merged company would have control over the production and distribution of important news, opinion, sports, and entertainment video programming to tens of millions of American consumers.
 The economic, political, and social implications of such control are potentially concerning.